mudler/luet/docs/content/en/docs/Concepts/Packages/specfile.md

 When specifying `requires_final_images: true` luet builds an artifact for each of the packages listed from their compilation specs and it will later *squash* them together in a new container image which is then used in the build process to create an artifact.

 The key difference is about *where* your build is going to run from.
-By specifying `requires_final_images` it will be constructed a new image with the content of each package - while if setting it to false, it will order the images appropriately and link them together with the Dockerfile `FROM` field.
+By specifying `requires_final_images` it will be constructed a new image with the content of each package specified and its dependencies - while if setting it to false, it will order the images appropriately and link them together with the Dockerfile `FROM` field.
 That allows to reuse the same images used to build the packages in the require section - or - create a new one from the result of each package compilation.

 ## Keywords